Counting rational points on smooth quartic and quintic surfaces: Introduction

+The proof of this result is analogous to the proof of Theorem \ref{main-result}, except that we cover $X$ by hyperplanes of $\P^n$ instead of by planes of $\P^3$.
+Since a uniruled surface always has Kodaira dimension $-\infty$, the above theorem applies to surfaces of general type, general elliptic surfaces, abelian surfaces, hyperelliptic surfaces, Enriques surfaces and K3 surfaces.

+We hope to generalize this method in a future paper to obtain results about higher dimensional varieties.

-Some of the references use a slightly different definition of $H_K$, taking the Archimedean norm in infinite places instead of the maximum norm.
+Some articles use a slightly different definition of $H_K$, taking the Archimedean norm in infinite places instead of the maximum norm.
 However, since both norms differ by a multiplicative constant, this distinction will not matter in what follows, so we shall ignore it.